 If the assessing authority’s error is simple or egregious, the issue may be resolved in your favor right then and there.
-It’s more likely that the screener will determine that your complaint has merit, but can’t be resolved immediately.
+However, it’s more likely that the screener will determine your complaint has merit but can’t be resolved immediately.
 You’ll then schedule a follow-up phone call or proceed directly to a formal written appeal.

 6. Submit an Appeal Form

 Check your assessing authority’s website or visit its office in person to get a property tax appeal form.
 If you’re confused about any questions or fields on the form, ask someone at the assessing authority’s office.
 Improperly completed or incomplete forms will delay processing, possibly past your appeal deadline.